scylladb/scylladb/docs/kb/scylla-limits-systemd.rst

 The ``fs.nr_open`` parameter default value is 1048576 (1024*1024) and it must be increased whenever it is required to overcome such limit.

-As a rule of thumb, always ensure that the value of ``fs.nr_open`` is **equal or greater than** the maximum number of file-handles that Scylla may be able to consume.
+As a rule of thumb, always ensure that the value of ``fs.nr_open`` is **equal or greater than** the maximum number of file-handles that ScyllaDB may be able to consume.

 1. To check the value of ``fs.nr_open`` run: